Skip to main content

 Not reported

 Real Life Ministry reported $31.4M in 2021 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Real Life Ministry carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Real Life Ministry reported $31.4M in 2021, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 Real Life Ministry sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $31.4M